profguler/profguler.github.io/_portfolio/transmission-psivt.md

 date: 2018-05-15

 project_duration: "2018–2019"
-project_program: "TÜBİTAK TEYDEB"
+project_program: "TÜBİTAK TEYDEB / TürkTraktör"
-project_role: "Consultant"
+project_role: "Academic Advisor"
 ---

 ## Project Overview

-This industrial R&D project focused on the development of a novel **Power-Split Infinitely Variable Transmission (PS-IVT)** for agricultural tractors.
-The project was carried out in collaboration with **TürkTraktör A.Ş.** and **OTEST Automotive Test and Research Center**.
+This research was conducted in connection with a TÜBİTAK TEYDEB-supported industrial R&D project at TürkTraktör focused on the development of a novel **Power-Split Infinitely Variable Transmission (PS-IVT)** for agricultural tractors.
+The academic research was carried out primarily through the Ph.D. work of **Ender İnce** under the supervision of **Prof. Mehmet A. Güler**.

 The primary objective was to develop a new hydro-mechanical power-split transmission architecture that combines continuously variable speed control with high mechanical efficiency.
 The project included conceptual transmission design, kinematic analysis, power-flow analysis, mechanical efficiency evaluation, optimization of transmission parameters, and fuel consumption assessment under realistic operating conditions.